-- Provide structural support to accommodate both live and dead loads without significant deflection. - Provide dimensional stability by forming a stable substrate not affected adversely by cyclical thermal- and moisture-induced movement. - Provide fire resistance as determined by the building type and intended use. - Provide a substrate for the roof system. - Accommodate building movement.
-Where necessary, building expansion joints and roof area dividers should be designed and installed. - Provide for drainage (either by sloping the roof deck or using tapered insulation or both).
+- Provide structural support to accommodate both live and dead loads without significant deflection. - Provide dimensional stability by forming a stable substrate not affected adversely by cyclical thermal- and moistureinduced movement. - Provide fire-resistance as determined by the building type and intended use. - Provide a substrate for the roof system. - Accommodate building movement.
+Where necessary, building expansion joints and roof area dividers should be designed and installed.

+- Provide for drainage (either by sloping the roof deck or using tapered insulation or both).
 The roof surface should be sound and should drain water freely within 48 hours following a rain.
 Every effort should be made to isolate and correct the causes of any standing water or ponding on the roof.
-CRCA recommends a minimum slope of 1/4" (6 mm) per foot (2 percent).
-However, if the roof is designed to allow ponding, ensure the insulation is not adhered to the membrane and a filter fabric is used.

-• Provide suitable roof drains and gutters.
+CRCA and NRCA recommend a minimum slope of 1/4" (6 mm) per foot (2 percent).
+The International Building Code (IBC) also requires a slope of 1/4", except for coal tar membranes that require 1/8" slope.
+However, if the roof is designed to allow ponding, ensure the insulation is not adhered to the membrane and a filter fabric is used. - Provide suitable roof drains and gutters.
 Care should be taken to prevent ballast from entering the drains and/or gutters by using perforated collars or paving stones.
-When concerns exist, a drainage assessment should be conducted per Sheet Metal and Air Conditioning Contractors' National Association guidelines.
+When concerns exist, a drainage assessment should be conducted per SMACNA guidelines.